tychio/old_blog/README.md

 License
 =======
-The following directories and their contents are Copyright Corey Donohoe.
+The following directories and their contents are Copyright Zhang Zhengzheng.
 You may not reuse anything therein without my permission:

 *   _posts/
 *   img/